andrew/state-of-oss-funding/text.md

 - <b>Concentration effect</b>: Well-funded maintainers can afford to maintain more projects, while unfunded maintainers struggle with even one
 - <b>Potential gamification</b>: Some maintainers might strategically break packages into smaller dependencies to increase their critical package count

-# Things that didn't fit in a 15 min talk
+# Things that didn't fit into this talk

 - Foundations
 - Grants